 Planning your breast reduction

 Following your insurance company’s approval for your breast reduction procedure, our office will contact you to discuss your upcoming surgery including potential dates and the appropriate preoperative testing that you may require.
 If requested, our office can direct you to another patient who has undergone this procedure to assist in answering any more questions that you may have.
-Our knowledgeable staff can also provide you with information regarding the type of anesthetic that we will use, where the surgery will take place and a more detailed outline of what to expect after your breast reduction.
+Our knowledgeable staff can also provide you with information regarding the type of anesthetic that we will use, where the surgery will take place, and a more detailed outline of what to expect after your breast reduction.

-The procedure
+The Breast Reduction procedure

-We perform breast reduction under a general anesthetic in a local hospital.
-Care is taken to make the breasts symmetrical and to preserve sensation to the nipple, also preserving the ability to breastfeed in younger patients.
-These goals are addressed by leaving the nipple areola attached to a pedicle of breast tissue.
-Through this pedicle run the nerves and vessels that help preserve sensation and a good blood supply to the nipple areola complex (see fig 1).
-All incisions are closed under limited tension, resulting in a smaller breast and areola and also a more lifted breast contour (see Fig.2).
-All of the tissue that we remove undergoes a pathologic examination in order to rule out the possibility of any underlying breast disease.*
+Care is taken to reduce breast asymmetry and to preserve sensation in the nipple, also preserving the ability to breastfeed in younger patients.
+These goals are addressed by leaving the nipple-areola attached to a pedicle of breast tissue.
+Through this pedicle run the nerves and vessels that help preserve sensation and a good blood supply to the nipple-areola complex.
+All incision options are closed under limited tension, resulting in a smaller breast and areola and also a more lifted breast contour.

 You will be in the hospital overnight following your surgery.
 Most patients rate their pain level following surgery as a 5 on a scale of 1 to 10.
 The first morning following your procedure, you will be evaluated prior to being discharged home.
 Typically, 98% of our patients are discharged on the first postoperative day.
 There will be drains beneath each breast, and they are usually removed prior to your discharge.
 All patients are given detailed written postoperative instructions and prescriptions for an antibiotic and pain control.